chrismatrakos/interview-question/README.md

 The following is a short test to see how you would approach building a search API.

 ## Exercise
-Our team needs to build an API that can provide search over all the attributes in a given dataset.
+Our team needs to build an API that can provide full text search over all the attributes in a given dataset.

 Our priority is to ensure that the API has as close to 100% uptime as we can and to make sure that it can respond to requests in under 500ms.